Overstatement-Net-Equivalent Risk-Limiting Audit: ONEAudit

-To find the overstatement for the audited card, the vote on the audited card (-1, 0, or 1) is subtracted from the vote according to its CVR (-1, 0, or 1) if the system provided one, or from the vote on the ONE CVR for its precinct (a number in $[-1, 1]$) if the system did not provide a CVR.
-A ``risk-measuring function'' (see, e.g., \cite{stark20,stark23b}) is applied to the overstatements (which are between -2 and 2 in this example) to measure the risk that the outcome is wrong based on the data collected so far; the audit can stop without a full hand count if and when the measured risk is less than or equal to the risk limit.
+To find the overstatement for each audited card, subtract the MVR for the card (-1, 0, or 1) from the CVR (-1, 0, or 1) if the system provided one, or from the ONE CVR for its precinct (a number in $[-1, 1]$) if the system did not provide a CVR.
+Apply a ``risk-measuring function'' (see, e.g., \cite{stark20,stark23b}) to the overstatements to measure the risk that the outcome is wrong based on the data collected so far; the audit can stop without a full hand count if and when the measured risk is less than or equal to the risk limit.

 The random selection can be conducted in many ways, for instance, conceptually numbering the cards from 1 to 20,000, where cards 1--10,000 are the ballots with CVRs, ordered in some canonical way; cards 10,001--11,000 are the cards cast in precinct~1, starting with the top card in the stack; cards 11,001--12,000 are the cards cast in precinct~2, starting with the top card in the stack; etc. Auditors draw random numbers between 1 and 20,000, and retrieve the corresponding card.
 Alternatively, if the resulting number is between 1 and 10,000, retrieve the corresponding card; but if the number is larger, draw a ballot at random from the precinct that numbered card belongs to, for instance, using the $k$-cut method \cite{sridharRivest20}.
 That approach avoids counting into large stacks of ballots.